Bike Tripper

 Page Summary:

 Although just 7 miles long by 1.5 wide, 25 miles of trails circle the entire island.
-Create loops by linking trails - trails intersect and crisscross, linking to all areas of the island.
+Identified as the Historic District Trail, the Oceanview Trail, the North Loop Trail, and the South Loop Trail, the trails intersect and crisscross, linking to all areas of the island.
 A ride at Jekyll Island is also a ride through history, with many historic markers and sites.
 Stopping at the Jekyll Island Welcome Center is recommended to pick up copies of the handy bike maps.
 The trails are mostly flat and well maintained for biking and walking.
 Bike, trike, surrey and golf cart rentals; trolley tours available.

 Jekyll Island has four golf courses.
-Two trails running past the courses also provide east-west corridors from one side of the island to the other.
+Two trails running past the courses are also east-west corridors, providing links between trails on either side of the island.

-Ocean View Trail runs north-south along the Atlantic for about 2 miles.
-In addition to parks and beaches, the Convention Center, restaurants and accommodations are along its route.
-Great Dunes Beach Park is a 20-acre beachfront park with parking, restrooms, beach deck, picnic pavilions, bocce court and volleyball.
+Oceanview Trail runs north-south along the Atlantic for about 2 miles, linking to the Historic District and South Loop Trails to the south, and North Loop Trail to the north.
+At its south end is the Beach Village with shops, dining, accommodations, and Convention Center.
+Some of Jekyll Island's best beaches lie along the route.
+We visited Great Dunes Beach Park, a 20-acre beachfront park with parking, restrooms, beach deck, picnic pavilions, bocce court and volleyball.

-There are 5 gravesites here, three memorialize members of the DuBignon family, who at one time owned the entire island and ran it for four generations (1790-1896).
-The others memorialize two hotel employees who drowned in 1912.
-No one is actually buried here, scattered gravestones were found in the area and brought to the memorial site but the actual graves, although believed to be nearby, could not be found.
+There are 5 gravesites here, 3 members of the DuBignon family, who owned and ran the island for four generations (1790-1896), and 2 hotel employees who drowned in 1912.
+No one is actually buried here, scattered gravestones were found in the area and brought to the memorial site but the actual graves could not be found.

 Nearby Biking: